yashmoda/YoutubeAPIListing/README.md

 # YoutubeAPIListing

 This project would call the Youtube API in the background asynchronously with the help of Celery.
 This would get the videos related to a particular search query (i.e. "Stocks" for the time being) and load some details returned by it into the PostgreSQL database.
+The Youtube API is called every 5 minutes.

 There is a GET API which returns the list of all videos that are available in the database if no search query is specified and if a search query is specified then it returns all the videos corresponding to that particular search query in a paginated format which is sorted in descending order of published datetime.
 The project has been dockerised so it can be installed and run anywhere without any issues.